Letchworth-Cayuga 600k - My route and 2 rides

 Attempt #1 in 2024

 I decided to pre-ride the route in 2024, but the weather wasn't in my favor.
 It rained buckets and the wind stole from my time bank from the get go for about 200k.
 I rode my Fuji with fenders and 32mm (too wide for fenders on this frame) tires.
 The few gravel sections sent stones scraping between the rubber and thermoplastic and I worried I'd crumple the fender, as I had on the Auburn 200k.
 I received ominous news about the health of our elderly dog and lost my fight.
-I finished the first 400k loop in just under 24 hours, I didn't have it in me to finish that pre-ride and thre in the towel at the Penn Yan hotel I had spent so much on.
+I finished the first 400k loop in just under 24 hours, I didn't have it in me to finish that pre-ride and threw in the towel at the Penn Yan hotel I had spent so much on.
 Of the 3 other riders that started the brevet, only one superstar finished.

 Attempt #2 in 2025